ideckia/action_worklog/README.md

 ## Definition

+Save weekly working log in a plain JSON file.
+The files will be named `worklog_weekNumber.json` e.g. `worklog_45.json`

-Log in a JSON file your daily work.
-The path of this file can be configured with the `file_path` property.
+The path of the directory where the files will be saved can be configured with the `logs_directory` property.

 * When this action is loaded it will create an entry for the day.
 * In that entry, there will be stored